tylim88/Efficient-Typescript-Mororepo/README.md

 ## How I Choose The Tools

-I carefully selected these technologies with a focus on improving developer experience, ensuring type safety, and promoting code and configuration reusability.
+I carefully selected these technologies with a focus on improving developer experience, ensuring type safety, and promoting clean code.
+I also refined the configurations to maximize reusability.
 I believe that using this setup will help us build software that is more maintainable and has a longer lifespan.

 The following are the four qualities that I consider when choosing tools (with the most important at the top):